leangjia/blender_docs/manual/editors/3dview/controls/overlays.rst

    The opacity factor can be controlled with the slider.

    Fade Grease Pencil Objects
-      Fades all Grease Pencil Objects, except the active object.
+      Fades all Grease Pencil objects, except the active object.
 Edit Lines
    Show edit lines when editing strokes.
-Show Edit Lines only in multiframe
+Show Edit Lines only in Multiframe
    Only show edit lines while in multiframe edition.
 Vertex Opacity
    Opacity for edit vertices (points).